tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Twilight Star

+1/Level

+The gem on this necklace glows with light equivalent to the wizard’s [light](../Classes/Wizard.md#light-standard-duration) cantrip at-will.
+The light will also protect you and remove you from danger.
+When you use the once-per-level power, as a free action, you can teleport somewhere far away or out of the battle, even if you are helpless.

+**Quirk:** Unrequited love.

+---

 #### Water Breathing

 _Recharge 6+:_ This band of aquamarine and pearls enables you to breathe water for a short time, usually about five minutes.
 The effect wears off slowly, so you'll have warning to get to the surface.